centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/monitoring-servers/advanced-configuration.md

   - Rebuild check interval in seconds
     The number of seconds between each rebuild check.
 Default 300 seconds.

-  - Store in performance data in data\_bin
+  - Store performance data in data\_bin
     Should this output save the metric data in the database?
 Default is *yes*.
     If *no*, this output will generate RRD data without saving them into the database, making a rebuild impossible.